loiwu/loiwu.github.io/_posts/2015-12-16-What-I-am-working-on.markdown

 - There are two categories of API, synchronous to asynchronous.
 Synchronous API sometimes is better than asynchronous ones.
 - Multithreading.
 Take care of main thread and schedule child threads carefully.
 - Be careful about the 3rd SDK.
 Add an additional wrap for 3rd SDK's error codes.
 You should avoid exposure the 3rd platform to developer who is using your SDK.
-- Carefully plan the version, and you'd better to use digit version number.
+- Carefully plan the version, and you'd better use digit version number.